ethersphere/swarm-guide/contents/simpleuser.rst

 How do I connect?
 ===========================

-To start a basic swarm node you must have both geth and swarm installed on your manchine.
+To start a basic swarm node you must have both geth and swarm installed on your machine.
 You can find the relevant instructions in the Installation section of the Swarm manual.

 ..  note:: You can find the relevant instructions in the Installation and Updates section of the Swarm manual.